3scale-ops/saas-operator/docs/development.md

 ## Running the operator

-### Run the operator locally against a kind cluster
+### Running the operator locally against a kind cluster

 ```bash
 # create a kind cluster